2023 Redcar and Cleveland Borough Council election: Zetland

-Changes 2023–2027
+Post-election

 Affiliation changes

 Vera Rider, elected as an independent in May 2023 (having previously been elected as a Conservative in 2019 but left the party in 2021), re-joined the Conservatives in November 2023.

 Tristan Learoyd resigned from the Liberal Democrats in July 2024, following his suspension by the local party.
 Learoyd previously represented both Labour (2011) and Green (2014), as well as being part of the Independent Group during the 2011-2015 council, and became independent for the third time.

 Following his election as Member of Parliament (MP) for Middlesbrough South and East Cleveland in 2024, Luke Myer vacated his councillor seat in the Longbeck ward.
 A subsequent election on September 5 saw the Conservative Party candidate Stephen Crane win the seat.